Lynxgsm/pwatemplate/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.1.

+## About

+This project is a scaffold for a pwa angular app with firebase deploy system.
+It has empacketed with it: pwa and material angular.
+By Lynx.

+## Instructions

+Assuming you have already firebase-tools(if not, just install globally firebase tools by typing cmd: `ng -g firebase-tools`)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.